SidJain1412/SidJain1412.github.io/content/posts/hnsw-vector-databases.md

 Start from a random entry point at the top level.
 For each layer, find the neighbor closest to the query till no closer neighbor exists, then drop a layer and repeat.

 **Best-first search (aka EF-search) at layer 0:**
-Here, there are 2 heaps:
+Here, there are 2 heaps that are used only during the search process (the actual vectors stay in the index graph):
-1. Candidate queue (min-heap): All the nodes to consider expanding next.
+1. **Candidate queue (min-heap)**: Nodes we might want to expand next (potentially good neighbors whose neighbors we haven't explored yet).
-2. Result heap (max-heap): The best possible current candidates, up to size EF (explained below).
+2. **Result heap (max-heap)**: The best current candidates (nearest neighbors found so far), up to size **EF** (explained below).

 The final top-K neighbors come from the result heap.

-The time complexity is O(log N).
+In practice, the number of nodes explored grows slowly with the dataset size because of the layered small-world structure, so the search behaves roughly like **O(log N)** (though this is empirical, not a strict guarantee).

+### What does EF parameter control?
+EF stands for exploration factor.
+There are 2 EF parameters: **EF construction** and **EF search**.

+**efConstruction** is used when building the index and for insertion.
+It controls the number of candidate neighbors considered when a new vector is inserted in the graph.

+Higher values mean a more connected graph (hence better recall/accuracy), but they slow down index build time and increase memory consumption.

+**efSearch** is used during query time.
+It controls the size of the dynamic candidate list (the result heap and candidate queue) when a query is being run.

+A higher value means the algorithm explores more potential neighbors while searching.
+Similar to efConstruction, a higher value gives higher accuracy, but slower speed.

 ### How do inserts work?
 Insertion happens one element at a time.